cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 - current branch is numerically good
 - current branch is architecturally better
 - current branch is not yet a clear performance win over `master`
+- current branch should therefore be treated as an RC for large-scale testing, not as a release-ready optimization win

 ## Hard Constraints